 Those ways of buying a car eventually result in you becoming the owner of the vehicle, but with leasing, the vehicle always remains the property of the leasing company.
 Some agreements do offer the option to buy the car at the end of the lease, but why would you?

 Instead of paying the current market value to the finance company for an ageing car you’ve already had the best of, and is probably coming out of its warranty period, why not get another brand new vehicle and start all over again?

 Is ownership important to you?

 I have to be straight up and honest with you all here because my experience in the retail auto industry taught me that some people can get really hung up on the concept of ownership.
 To be fair, it tends to be older consumers who can become obsessed with the idea of actually owning the car they drive.

 Younger consumers, especially millennials, are generally ambivalent about whether they own the car or not.
-Younger buyers are well used to things like smartphone contracts, so leasing a car seems completely natural to them, and not a big deal at all as they get the latest thing for not a lot of money each month.
+Younger buyers are well used to things like smartphone contracts so leasing a car can feel completely natural to them, and not much of a big deal at all as they get the latest thing for not a lot of money each month.

 Also, what about a mortgage?
 Do you feel uncomfortable about the idea of living in a house for 25 years until the mortgage is paid off?
 Most of us are fine with that, so why get uptight about the finance company owning the car you’re driving, especially when you’ll be replacing it with another brand new one before you know it?

 Leasing means reliability, peace of mind, and low maintenance costs